chook81/microsoft-graph-docs/api-reference/beta/resources/synchronization_api_quickstart.md

 ### Using Graph Explorer

-One convenient way to get your fit wet with the API is to use [Graph Explorer](https://graph.microsoft.io/en-us/graph-explorer) web application (make sure you start "private" browser session).
+One convenient way to get your feet wet with the API is to use [Graph Explorer](https://graph.microsoft.io/en-us/graph-explorer) web application (make sure you start "private" browser session).
 Graph Explorer will handle authentication for you, so you don't need to worry about access tokens.

 * Sign-in with the administrative account for the tenant you will be working with
 * Paste requests into Graph Explorer and click 'GO'